 Espresso Whipped Cream Filling

-This light espresso whipped cream filling is so easy to make and tastes so good!
+This light espresso whipped cream filling, which is based in part on our homemade whipped cream recipe, is easy to make and tastes so good!

 You can find the full recipe further down in this post, but it's simply a matter of whipping up a mixture of heavy cream, powdered sugar, vanilla extract, and espresso.